 6. Stauer Evergreen

 If you’re tired of looking at the usual black and dark blue dials and bezels, there’s a watch to catch your eye.
 That’s Stauer Evergreen.
-This watch features a vivid green dial and bezel in a design reminiscent of a Rolex homage.
+This watch features a vivid green dial and bezel reminiscent of a Rolex homage.

 The Stauer Evergreen case, bezel, and band are all stainless steel.
 A reinforced mineral crystal protects the dial, and the bezel is unidirectional with clearly labeled minute markers.
 This watch is water-resistant to 200 meters thanks to its durable crystal, threaded crown, and case back.